learnyouahaskell/learnyouahaskell.github.io/markdown/source_md/input-and-output.md

 Chunk "bcdefghijklmnopqrstuvwx" Empty
 ```

-As you can see, you usually don't have to worry about the `Word8` too much, because the type system can makes the numbers choose that type.
+As you can see, you usually don't have to worry about the `Word8` too much, because the type system can make the numbers choose that type.
 If you try to use a big number, like `336` as a `Word8`, it will just wrap around to `80`.

 We packed only a handful of values into a `ByteString`, so they fit inside one chunk.